 Then something interesting happened.
 I started to slow down.
-I took the time to direct, then see, then document, then move, and a lot of my sessions now look like I'm in my own little world, seeing portraits unfold that only I get to see.
-I no longer feel the need to rush through my sessions and my clients don't look at me going slowly as me not knowing what I am doing.
-Instead, they see an artist who sees something special that they want to document and I think they know it's going to turn out pretty by simply seeing the look in my eyes.
+I took the time to direct, then see, then document, then move, and a lot of my sessions now look like I'm in my little world, seeing portraits unfold that only I get to see.
+I no longer feel the need to rush through my sessions, and my clients don't look at me going slowly as me not knowing what I am doing.
+Instead, they see an artist who sees something special that they want to document and I think they know it's going to turn out pretty by merely seeing the look in my eyes.
 They trust my vision and my direction and enjoy the process.

 2. DON'T POSE, GIVE YOUR CLIENTS SOMETHING TO DO

 I realized I needed a new game plan.
 My state poses weren't creating what I wanted to I decided to try something new.
-I started giving my clients actions, little phrases I would use to get them to do something in their own natural way and suddenly my work started to change.
+I started giving my clients actions, little phrases I would use to get them to do something in their natural way and suddenly, my work started to change.
 I started seeing more of that realness.
 From then on I no longer put the focus on traditional poses and instead built my sessions around movement.